SPINNING FISHING COMBOS

 previous models.
 They feature Ugly Tech™ construction, Ugly Tuff™ guides and the Ugly

 Stik® Clear Tip® design.
-Durable, but also giving you the right level of bend under
+Durable, but also giving you the right level of bend under pressure

-combo one of my favorites.
+my favorites.

 Johnny Morris Platinum Spinning Combo